needo-global/bandlab-blog-api/README.md

 I have skipped number of concerns while implementing this API.
 But requires follow up for production readiness.

+Formost important thing is test coverage to a satisfiable level.

+1. Add more tests and increase coverage
-1. Add authorization - Either using a API key or OAUTH2 protocol
+2. Add authorization - Either using a API key or OAUTH2 protocol
-2. Add caching layer to support query results
+3. Add caching layer to support query results
-3. Add observability through logging and monitoring
+4. Add observability through logging and monitoring
-4. Add documentation
+5. Add documentation
-5. Add Swagger support
+6. Add Swagger support
-6. Post images are public - secure them if public is not safe
+7. Post images are public - secure them if public is not safe
-7. Scanning API payloads for security vulnerabilities (like images, etc...)
+8. Scanning API payloads for security vulnerabilities (like images, etc...)
-8. Use configuration options for ECS and Lambda to remove hardcoded constants
+9. Use configuration options for ECS and Lambda to remove hardcoded constants
-9. Fix 'TODO' comments
+10. Fix 'TODO' comments
-10. Consider using ElasticSearch (or AWS Opensearch) domain for querying purpose
+11. Consider using ElasticSearch (or AWS Opensearch) domain for querying purpose